esquinas/ease64/README.md

 All three examples decode back to `Hello World!`.
 Why?

-Unlike Base64, for any value that you want to encode, you can choose between different characters as long as they follow this rule: its octal value must share the two last digits.
+Unlike Base64, for any value that you want to encode, you can choose between different characters as long as they follow this rule: its octal value must share the last two digits.
+Be careful with text encodings if you get very fancy and start using emojis, special characters and the like.

 ## Usage